waltdisgrace/learn-katacoda/stratis/step6.md

 `stratis filesystem list`{{execute}}

 <pre class="file">
  Pool Name  Name         Used     Created            Device                        UUID my_pool    my_first_fs  546 MiB  May 07 2020 14:55  /stratis/my_pool/my_first_fs  e2688231488f40808507ede7502aad01
 </pre>

 You can see the new filesystem, my_first_fs, listed with the corresponding pool and additional information.

->**NOTE:** There's a shorter version of the filesystem listing command.
+>**NOTE:** There is a shorter version of the filesystem listing command: `stratis fs`

 `stratis fs`{{execute}}

-You should see the filesystem that you just created in the last step.

 # Rename a filesystem

 It is possible to rename a filesystem.
-This may be useful in a variety of cases, such as updating the name of a test filesystem to a production ready name.
+This may be useful for a variety of reasons, such as updating the name of a test filesystem to a production ready name.

-You can rename filesystems with with the following command:
+You can rename filesystems with the following command:

 `stratis filesystem rename my_pool my_first_fs my_fs`{{execute}}